-When the Chair Umpire has the primary responsibility for a call (not-ups, touches and nets/throughs if no net-umpire) he/she must make the immediate decision.
+When the Chair Umpire has the primary responsibility for a call (not-ups, touches and nets/throughs) he/she must make the immediate decision.
 If the Chair Umpire does not see one of these rule violations, then no violation has taken place and the point must stand.